will62794/spectacle/README.md

 ```
 python3 serve.py --local_dir /path/to/local/specs/dir
 ```
-which will start serving the app at [`127.0.0.1:8000`](http://127.0.0.1:8000) but will also automatically detect any `*.tla` spec files located in the directory specified by the `local_dir` argument.
-You should be able to load one of these specs from the "Load" tab under the "From local server" section, where they should be automatically listed.
+which will start serving the app at [`127.0.0.1:8000`](http://127.0.0.1:8000), but will also automatically detect any `*.tla` spec files located in the directory specified by the `local_dir` argument.

+You can then load one of these specs from the "Load" tab under the "From local server" section, where they should be automatically listed.
 This will allow Spectacle to load the specification from your local system and have it be updated as you edit your spec file locally.

 ## Testing